 Deciduous, Shrubs, Trees

-Unusual and colorful shrub-trees creating broad, urn-shaped mass usually as wide as high.
+Unusual and colorful shrub-trees creating a broad, urn-shaped mass usually as wide as high.
 Naturally multistemmed, but can be trained to a single trunk.
-Common name derived from dramatic puffs of “smoke“ from fading flowers: as the tiny greenish blooms wither, they send out elongated stalks clothed in a profusion of fuzzy lavender-pink hairs.
+Common name is derived from dramatic puffs of “smoke” from fading flowers: as the tiny greenish blooms wither, they send out elongated stalks clothed in a profusion of fuzzy lavender-pink hairs.